cassidyjames/eos-apps-web/README.md

 Web frontend for viewing first-party educational content apps for Endless OS.

+## Data

+Ideally we could download the data on demand when building, but for now I'm copying `/var/lib/flatpak/appstream/eos-apps/x86_64/active/appstream.xml` and `/var/lib/flatpak/appstream/eos-apps/x86_64/active/icons/` from an Endless OS install to the root of this repo.

 ## Building

 This site is a simple Jekyll-powered site hosted by GitHub Pages.
 To run it locally, see [the GitHub docs](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/).